Susan Stripling Photography

 Now why is the 70-200mm my favorite lens?
 As I mentioned before, I love lens compression.
 I love the look of a long lens, and have come to realize that to me, “long” means “200mm”.

 This lens is fast, sharp, and a true workhorse.
-I use it for everything I possibly can : bridal prep if the room is large enough, first looks, processionals and recessionals, the ceremony, family formals, almost all portraits of the bride and groom (together and alone), first dances, toasts, and anything I can at the reception.
+I use it for everything I possibly can : bridal prep if the room is large enough, first looks, processionals and recessionals, the ceremony, family formals, almost all portraits of the Modern documentary wedding photography in NYC and beyond.
+Click here to learn more and get in touch!
+We would love to document your day. (together and alone), first dances, toasts, and anything I can at the reception.

 I’m not kidding when I say that I use it for everything.
 Usually this lens goes on the camera the second the bride is dressed and doesn’t leave that camera body for the rest of the day.